 The College's significant risks of loss are covered by commercial insurance policies.
 There have been no significant reductions in insurance coverage.
-Settlement amounts have not exceeded insurance coverage for the current year or the three prior years.
+Settlement amounts have not exceeded insurance coverage for the current year or the prior years since joining the Illinois Community College Risk Management Consortium (ICCRMC).

-Effective July 1, 2014, the College joined the Community College Health Consortium (CCHC) for health insurance.
-This change allows the colleges within the consortium to share in administrative costs of the health plans.
-Also effective July 1, 2014, the College joined the Illinois Community College Risk Management Consortium (ICCRMC) for commercial insurance policies in an effort to control associated costs and obtain optimal coverage through the pooled leverage of consortium members.
+Effective July 1, 2014, the College joined the Illinois Community College Risk Management Consortium (ICCRMC) for commercial insurance policies in an effort to control associated costs and obtain optimal coverage through the pooled leverage of consortium members.